sparkletown/sparkle/scripts/README.md

-# Scripts: Scripts for various Sparkly things
+# Scripts for Various Sparkly Things

 Most scripts have their own usage instructions within the script themselves.